Man with a plan: Engineer presents ‘roadmap’ for pure water

 The document will be adopted into the town’s Comprehensive Plan as an amendment, Town Attorney Bob DeStefano Jr. said, “to give it permanence and weight.”

-Covering everything from optimizing “pumping operations for wells located near shoreline areas to minimize saltwater intrusion,” to funding groundwater monitoring, regulating work involving groundwater at construction sites and modifying existing irrigation laws, many of the points made in the overall plan are to obtain solid information, because without it, Mr. Cronin said, actions by officials are misguided at best.
+Covering everything from optimizing “pumping operations for wells located near shoreline areas to minimize saltwater intrusion,” to funding groundwater monitoring, regulating work involving groundwater at construction sites and modifying existing irrigation laws, many of the points made in the overall plan are to obtain solid information.
+Without it, Mr. Cronin said, actions by officials are misguided at best.

 “If you understand what is happening in the aquifer, you can make decisions about what to do on the ground above it,” Mr. Cronin said.